danthedaniel/BF-JIT/README.md

 ## What is BrainFuck?

-[BrainFuck](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language designed as a joke.
-The environment provides the programmer with an "infinite" array of unsigned bytes and a data pointer.
+[BrainFuck](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language designed to be both turing complete and easy to compile.
+The environment provides the programmer with an a 30,000 cell array of unsigned bytes and a data pointer.
 There are only 8 single character commands:

 * `+` : Increment the current memory cell by 1 (with wrapping overflow)
 * `-` : Decrememt the current memory cell by 1 (with wrapping underflow)